slowli/test-casing/README.md

 - The [`test-case`] crate uses a similar approach to test case structuring, but differs in how test case inputs are specified.
 Subjectively, the approach used by this crate is more extensible and easier to read.
-- [Property testing] / [`quickcheck`]-like frameworks provide much more exhaustive approach to parameterized testing, but they require significantly more setup effort.
+- [Property testing] / [`quickcheck`]-like frameworks provide a much more exhaustive approach to parameterized testing, but they require significantly more setup effort.
-- [`rstest`] supports test casing and some of the test decorators (e.g., timeouts).
+- [`rstest`] supports test casing and some test decorators (e.g., timeouts).
-- [`nextest`] is an alternative test runner that supports most of the test decorators defined in the [`decorators`] module.
-It does not use code-based decorator config and does not allow for custom decorator.
+- [`nextest`] is an alternative test runner that supports most of the test decorators defined by this library.
+It does not use a code-based decorator config and does not allow for custom decorators.
+Tests produced with this library can be run by `cargo nextest`.

 ## License